ONLYOFFICE/document-server-integration/web/documentserver-example/python/readme.md

 It is aimed at testing the editors.
 Please, do not use it for production without proper modifications.

 ## Step 1.
-Install Document Server
+Install ONLYOFFICE Docs

 Download and install ONLYOFFICE Docs (packaged as Document Server).